ttsiodras/Score4/Rust/README.md

 and here's
 [the minimax function in Rust](https://github.com/ttsiodras/Score4/blob/master/Rust/src/main.rs#L94),

-- Notice how `.iter()` populate space, because Lists and Vectors and other collections can't be `map`-ed or `filter`-ed - you need to get an iterator from them.
+- Notice how `.iter()` are required, because Lists and Vectors and other collections can't be `map`-ed or `filter`-ed - you need to get an iterator from them.
-- Notice how I need to provide type specs to help the compiler when collecting
+- Notice how I need to provide type specs to help the compiler when `collect`-ing.
-- The references thing: At some point I forgot what I was doing (i.e. the algorithm) and got lost in the minutiae of what's a reference and what isn't... the Rust compiler complained about requiring stars, ampersands and eventually, double ampersands (not joking, look at the code)...
+- As for the references thing... at some point I forgot what I was doing (i.e. the algorithm) and got lost in the minutiae of what's a reference and what isn't... the Rust compiler complained about requiring stars, ampersands and eventually, double ampersands (not joking, look at the code)...
 I responded by fixing what it was complaining about: